mmdm95/sim-event-dispatcher/README.md

     // define closure functionality
 });

-// to instance an emitter object,
+// to instanciate an emitter object,
 // use event provider and closure provider,
 // from above
 $emitter = new Emitter($event_provider, $closure_provider);